IKEA Hack-Brimnes Cabinet

 For us, we are local to an IKEA which makes these projects much more feasible for me, but if you aren’t local to an IKEA – I found this cabinet online that I think would make an amazing alternative.
 In fact – I almost used this one for my DIY.

 8 feet of Cane Sheeting – I actually ordered 9 feet, so I had enough for a mess up, and am glad I did, but if you follow this closely you should be fine with 8 feet!
-There are several sources online, but I got mine from THIS shop on Etsy.

 It arrived in a few days flat, and was jut what I ordered.
-I know that ordering from ETSY can be a little nerve wracking so hopefully that eases your worries if that’s the source you decide to use!
+I know that ordering from ETSY can be a little nerve wracking so hopefully that eases your worries if that’s the source you decide to use! this adhesive

 You also need – some sort of adhesive (I used hot glue)